 Miscommunication and misunderstanding cause manufacturing mistakes to happen when manufacturing domestically.
 These mistakes happen between people who were raised in the same culture and country and speaking the same language.
 Imagine how much higher the chances for miscommunication there are in a typical overseas manufacturing project.
-Different culture, different language, different part of the world, different priorities, and different view of life make overseas manufacturing more of a challenge than most people realize.
+Different culture, different language, a different part of the world, with different priorities, and different view of life make overseas manufacturing more of a challenge than most people realize.

 So what’s the solution to effective communication in overseas manufacturing?
 ITI Manufacturing.
 ITI has been representing American companies in Asia for over 40 years.
 We know that communicating effectively and thoroughly is one of the cornerstones of successful overseas manufacturing.

 We hear the following phrases repeated over and over, “I can’t get this small change done right.
 I finally just gave up.”
 Or, “I’m on my fifth sample.”
 Or, “The sample looked good but the production run wasn’t even close.”

 Why do so many US companies express frustration with overseas manufacturing?
 It’s because offshore factories don’t have a clear and precise understanding of what companies are requesting.

 Although factories can define and measure international material standards, units of measure (two to choose from), and material specifications and testing criteria, everything isn’t that simple.
 Effective overseas manufacturing demands clear communication to describe exactly how to apply these standards.

 Get Connected & Start Communicating Effectively